Q3R: Quadratic Reweighted Rank Regularizer for Effective Low-Rank Training: Experimental Results

 \subsection{Experimental Protocol}

-In the experiments, we compared the training of unregularized models, as well as models regularized by $\QER$~, LoRITa \cite{lorita} and LoRA \cite{lora}.
-Due to the limitations of some techniques not providing strong truncation guide lines, we truncate each method at various truncation ranks $r$.
-Ensuring such that $r$ is chosen to always ensure that the factor matrix pairs always have less original parameters, to minimize a practical environment.
-In \cref{tab:vit_tiny_trunc} we find that running with $p=.20$ or $r=19$ and $\lambda = 0.001$ performs best given the truncation and accuracy trade-offs.
+In the experiments, we compared unregularized training with models regularized by \QER, LoRITa \cite{lorita}, and LoRA \cite{hu2021lora}.
+Due to the limitations of some techniques in providing clear truncation guidelines, we truncate each method at a range of truncation ranks $r$.
+We choose $r$ so that the resulting factor matrix pair has fewer parameters than the original matrix, ensuring a meaningful compression regime.
+In \cref{tab:vit_tiny_trunc}, we find that $p=0.20$ (corresponding to $r=19$) and $\lambda = 0.001$ performs best in terms of truncation--accuracy trade-offs.

 \paragraph{ViT Hyperparameter Selection} We selected each model's learning rate based on the performance of the unmodified ViT model for each respective dataset.
 All ViT models were configured with an input resolution of 224×224 pixels and utilized patch size 16 for tokenization.
 LoRITa hyperparameter optimization was conducted through grid search with regularization parameter $\lambda \in \{10^{-1}, 10^{-2}, 10^{-3}, 10^{-4}\}$ and rank parameter $d \in \{1, 2, 3\}$ to ensure optimal performance.
 The best-performing configuration from three independent runs was selected for evaluation across additional datasets.
 LoRA was evaluated across various target ranks, with the proportion parameter $p$ selected from $p \in \{0.05, 0.15, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9\}$.
 AdamQ3R underwent grid search optimization with regularization parameter $\lambda \in \{10^{-3}, 10^{-2}, 10^{-1}\}$ and proportion parameter $r \in \{0.05, 0.1, 0.15, 0.2\}$, with a stable $period = 5$.
 The regularization strength remained constant regardless of matrix dimensions.
 The QKV projection matrices were selected as the target for modification due to their prevalence in the literature as candidates for model compression and adaptation.